LSU Moodle 3.7 upgrade is now complete

 There are a number of resources available to assist you in successfully utilizing Moodle.

-In addition to the training resources and the Moodle knowledge base in GROK, LSU Information Technology Services offers a professionally-staffed Faculty Technology Center (FTC) with personnel ready to work directly with you.
+In addition to the training resources and the Moodle knowledge base in GROK, LSU Online and Continuing Education offers a professionally-staffed Faculty Technology Center (FTC) with personnel ready to work directly with you.
 They may be reached by phone.
 Simply dial 225-578-3375 then press #2.

 What is Moodle?